ericsonga/APCSAReview/_sources/Unit4-Iteration/topic-4-1-while-loops.rst

 |CodingEx| **Coding Exercise**

+.. |numbers on repl.it| raw:: html

+   <a href="https://repl.it/@BerylHoffman/Average" target="_blank">numbers on repl.it</a>

-Here's another example with numbers.
-This code calculates the average of positive numbers but it is missing the condition for the loop on line 14.
+Here's another example with |numbers on repl.it|.
+This code calculates the average of positive numbers, but it is missing the condition for the loop on line 14.
 Let's use -1 as the **sentinel value**.
 Add the condition to  the while loop to run while the user does not input -1.
 What would happen if you forgot step 3 (change the loop variable - get a new input)?
 Try commenting out line 19 with // to see what happens (note there is a stop button at the top!).

 .. raw:: html